 \subsection{Student Actions Recognition}

-To recognize student's actions, we use a skeleton-based approach, because recently skeleton-based actions recognition approaches have shown promising results.
-Duan et al.,~\cite{Duan_poseconv3d} approach has the state-of-the-art performance.
-This inspired us to adapt this architecture for student action recognition.
-This skeleton-based approach represents the sequence of human skeletons as a 3D pseudo heatmap volume and then utilizing the 3D-CNN for classification.
+To recognize student's actions, we build on the state-of-the-art skeleton-based approach~\cite{Duan_poseconv3d}, in which a sequence of human skeletons is represented as a 3D pseudo heatmap volume, which will be described below, and then a 3D-CNN is used for classification.

-We modify the architecture in~\cite{Duan_poseconv3d} as follows.
-First, we use a weighted cross-entropy loss function to address the class imbalance present in our dataset.
-Second, we use only upper body joints instead of all body joints, as the students, in a classroom, sit behind disks during the lecture.
-Also, we perform a transfer learning by using the first two layers of the trained model \cite{Duan_poseconv3d} and trained the last three layers.
-The model is shown in Fig.~\ref{fig:framework2}.
+We propose two modifications to the architecture in~\cite{Duan_poseconv3d}: i) a weighted cross-entropy loss function is used to address the class imbalance presented in our dataset, and ii) only the joints in the upper body are used because the desks that students sit behind occlude other joints.
+Lastly, due to the limited size of our dataset, we perform transfer learning by training the model (Fig. ~\ref{fig:framework2}) using upper body joints on the NTU-60 dataset~\cite{shahroudy2016ntu}, freezing the first two layers of the model, and then training the final three layers.

+\textbf{3D pseudo heatmaps.} Given coordinate-triplets ($x_k,y_k,c_k)$ of skeleton joints for each frame, the heatmaps of K joints are generated using gaussian map centered at each joint:

+where $x_k$and $y_k$ are the coordinates of $k$th joint and $\sigma$ controls Gaussian map variance.
+After that, the K heatmaps of all frames are stacked along the temporal dimension to form the 3D heatmap volume with size $K\mathrm{x}T\mathrm{x}H\mathrm{x}W$ where K is a number of human body keypoints, T is temporal length, and H and W are the height and width of such maps.